stephenhyim/nfl-player-stats/README.md

   -Select players from a dropdown <br>
   -See their statistics in a side-by-side view (Bar Chart)

-In addition, this project will provide: <br>
+In addition, this project will allow: <br>
   -Users to make more educated guesses on who to draft for their fantasy football teams

 ### Interaction